Skip to main content

 });

-Once this is done, I replace the country string with a flag icon using the Flag Stripes library.
+Then I replace the country string with a flag icon using the Flag Stripes library.